 Dry, warm weather strikes again!
-Aside from dismal drought forecasts and depressed skiers and snowshoers, these warm temperatures have been great for some mid winter trail use!
+Aside from dismal drought forecasts and depressed skiers and snowshoers, these warm temperatures have been great for some early spring trail use!
 If you are heading out on the trail please keep the following in mind:

 We have updated our Trail Conditions page below.
 Please note that conditions can change rapidly--what you encounter on the trail may be somewhat different from what you read here.
 Also keep in mind that this is the Sierra and although the trend seems to be warm and dry, conditions can change quickly!
 Make sure to check the forecast before heading out on the TRT and plan ahead and prepare.
 NOAA.gov is a great resource for area weather forecast.
 If you are out on the trail and have updates to any of the information below, we would love to receive them.

 Relay Peak Area of the Tahoe Rim Trail, 4/26/2015